sgsellan/botsch-kobbelt-remesher-libigl/README.md

-# botsch-kobbelt-remesher-libigl
+# Libigl Botsch-Kobbelt Local Remesher
-Implementation of the local remesher from "A Remeshing Approach to Multiresolution Modeling" by M. Botsch and L. Kobbelt, to work with the libigl geometry processing library.
+mplementation of the local remesher from "A Remeshing Approach to Multiresolution Modeling" by M. Botsch and L. Kobbelt, to work with the libigl geometry processing library.
 ## Installation
 In my MacOS I build this by running
 ```